+The control of air movement, or airflow, during mold remediation is one of the most important and easiest overlooked factors of a successful mold removal project.
 When building owners or tenants discover suspected mold growth in their homes or businesses, they usually don’t know the proper steps for safe and effective mold removal.
 Improper removal activities can lead to ingestion of dangerous levels of mold spores or cross contamination of otherwise unaffected areas of the building.
 For significant mold growth, a competent professional should be consulted.
-However, in some cases there is a very small amount of visible mold and the homeowner doesn’t feel the need to hire a qualified mold remediation company, either due to budget constraints or their possessing prior construction experience.
+However, in some cases, where there is a very small amount of visible mold, the homeowner may not feel it is necessary to hire a qualified mold remediation company.
+This could be either due to budget constraints or their possessing prior construction experience.

-Containment barriers and air flow are two of the most important aspects of a mold remediation plan.
+Containment barriers and controlling airflow are two of the most important aspects of a mold remediation plan.

-Pre-testing is a vital component to set baselines as well as to determine the levels of cross contamination caused by spore migration.
-Pre-testing should be completed by an IEP or Indoor Environmental Professional, and consists of an inspection and air or surface samples being collected for laboratory analysis.
-The lab will then generate a report for the IEP that will identify not only the type and concentrations of mold spores present in the air, but can indicate the extent of spore migration throughout the home or building.
-This will allow the IEP to establish in their remediation scope to either include or eliminating areas in the building from remediation cleaning needs.
-Some IEPs, will develop a scope of remediation (a step by step process) based off of the data collected from the pre-testing.
-A qualified remediation contractor, if following the scope, will have the greatest success in returning the building to normal fungal ecology (safe levels).
+Pre-testing can be an important component to establish baselines as well as to determine the levels of cross contamination caused by spore migration.
+Pre-testing should be completed by an Indoor Air Quality (IAQ) professional, and may consist of both a visual inspection and of air or surface samples being collected.
+A laboratory would then analyze the samples to determine the type of mold present, and concentration levels.
+This will allow the IAQ professional to establish in their remediation plan to either include or eliminate areas in the building from remediation cleaning needs.
+Most IAQ experts will develop a scope of remediation (the step-by-step process to be followed by the remediation contractor) based off of the data collected from the pre-testing.
+A qualified remediation contractor, by following the scope, will have the greatest success in returning the building to a normal fungal ecology (safe levels).

 If the mold source is visible and relatively small, and the spore migration is not extensive, the affected area might only consist of a small area.
 This area might be just a few rooms or maybe the tests will determine, for example, that just the basement is affected.
-Effective containment barriers as well as utilizing HEPA AFDs (Air Filtration Devices) to managed air-flow will protect the unaffected areas of the building and capture the mold spores that are disrupted by the remediation process.
-Proper containment and managed air flow are essential tools in protecting the unaffected areas of the building during the remediation process.
+Effective containment barriers as well as utilizing HEPA AFDs (Air Filtration Devices) to manage airflow will protect the unaffected areas of the building and assist in capturing any mold spores that are disrupted during the remediation process.
+Proper containment and managed airflow are essential tools in protecting the residents and unaffected areas of the building during the remediation process.

 If the mold source is large and the spore migration is extensive, the use of pressure managed airflow and proper containment become even more important to stop the spore migration and limit the amount of spore contamination in areas away from the mold source.

-Three types of air pressure are discussed here that will manage air flow: Negative Air/Room Pressure, a technique where the air is exhausted out of a space creating a negative pressure environment.
-Positive Air/Room Pressure, a technique where air is directed into a space to positively pressurize the space and therefore prevent air “leaking” into the space from other areas.
-Neutral Air/Room Pressure, where airflow is contained to a specific space, normally used when outdoor air is undesirable or access to outdoors is not practical.
+Three types of air pressure are discussed here that will manage airflow: Negative Air Pressure, a technique where the air is exhausted out of a space creating a negative pressure environment.
+Positive Air Pressure, a technique where air is directed into a space to positively pressurize the space and therefore prevent air “leaking” into the space from other areas.
+Neutral Air Pressure, where airflow is contained to a specific space, normally used when outdoor air is undesirable or access to outdoors is not practical.

-Negative air pressure and negative room pressure are extremely important in a mold remediation project.
+Negative air pressure is extremely important in a mold remediation project.
 Hospitals use these concepts to isolate quarantine areas and prevent cross contamination, due to infectious diseases.
 Establishing negative air pressure in a space is relatively simple in concept.
 Simply remove more air out of a space than is provided into the space.
-The resulting negative room pressure will prevent airborne mold spores from traveling past the containment into the unaffected areas of the building.
+The resulting negative pressure will prevent airborne mold spores from traveling past the containment into the unaffected areas of the building.

-Positive air pressure and positive room pressure can be equally important in protecting unaffected areas from affected areas while those affected areas are being remediated.
-In some instances, negative room pressure can not be easily achieved.
+Positive air pressure can be equally important in protecting unaffected areas from affected areas while those affected areas are being remediated.
+In some instances, negative air pressure cannot be easily achieved.
 Normally, this is due to a lack of easy access to the outside for exhaust air, or the remediation is being done in an outdoor area with easy access to the indoor environment.
 An example would be mold remediation of an attic space that has some ventilation but there is no easy way to establish negative pressure.
-In this case, establishing positive room pressure in rooms that could vent into the attic will cause airflow to be directed into the attic and vented outside, hence protecting the unaffected areas that are now protected by the positive pressure.
+In this case, establishing positive air pressure in rooms that could vent into the attic will cause airflow to be directed into the attic and vented outside, hence protecting the unaffected areas that are now protected by the positive air pressure.
 HEPA AFDs should also be placed inside the affected area and run on neutral pressure as described below.